Table of Contents Show

 • Precision: Known for its industry-leading pen technology, the Wacom Pro Pen 2 offers 8192 levels of pressure sensitivity.

-• Performance: Built to handle demanding applications, it comes with Intel Core i7 processors and NVIDIA Quadro graphics.
+• Performance: Built to handle demanding applications, it ships with Intel Core processors and NVIDIA Quadro graphics on the 16-inch model.

-• Display: The 15.6-inch 4K display is color-accurate and perfect for detailed work.
+• Display: The 15.6-inch 4K display covers 85% Adobe RGB color space and is well suited to detailed work.

 Cons:

-• Weight: It’s heavier than most tablets, affecting portability.
+• Weight: At around 2 kg, it is heavier than most tablets, which affects portability.

-• Price: It’s a significant investment, particularly for the high-end models.
+• Price: It is a significant investment, particularly for the high-end models with NVIDIA Quadro graphics.

 Pros:

-• Build Quality: Durable and robust, designed to withstand rigorous use.
+• Build Quality: Durable and robust, designed to withstand rigorous use during site visits.

-• Performance: Features up to Intel Core i7 processors and can run full desktop software smoothly.
+• Performance: Features Intel Core processors and can run full desktop software smoothly.

 • Display: The 13-inch 3K display is sharp and vibrant, ideal for architectural visualization.